-Then there are the many biographies of famous men and women–Gladys Alward who was so determined to go to China as a missionary that she would let nothing stop her, Jim Elliot (and others with him) who gave his all to bring the gospel to a remote jungle tribe, Harriet Tubman who risked her life, again and again, to help her people to freedom, and many, many others.
+Then there are the many biographies of famous men and women.
+There is Gladys Alward who was so determined to go to China as a missionary that she would let nothing stop her, Jim Elliot (and others with him) who gave his all to bring the gospel to a remote jungle tribe, Harriet Tubman who risked her life, again and again, to help her people to freedom, and many others.

 You can also find countless heroes in the pages of fiction.
 One day (maybe sooner than you think) your child will need the determination and resourcefulness Brian showed in the Hatchet, or the courage to do what’s right even when afraid like Lucien in Treasures of the Snow, or the diligence to finish a difficult task like Ralph in Little Britches.
 It is important to give our children heroes to look up to, even fictionalized heroes, which can sometimes be more real than real-life.
 As F. W. Boreham wrote in A Handful of Stars, “A great romance is a portrait of humanity, painted by a master-hand.”

 So in this coming year, I hope you make reading aloud one of your family traditions.

-To keep track of the books we read aloud I’ve created a printable book log.
+To keep track of the books we read aloud I’ve created a printable bookshelf reading log.
 I find it motivating to have a place to record the books we’ve read.
-There are four different color schemes and two different quotes.
-Just print the one (or ones you want).
+There are two different styles available.